 Packaging Designer: Reviews the product specs and designs a custom packaging solution (including the crate, skid, bracing, cushioning, and moisture protection.)

-Packaging Fabricator: Assembles the materials and builds the custom crate.
+Packaging Fabricator: Assembles the materials and builds the custom wood crate.
 (Can be partially pre-assembled for local projects or shipped flat for customers that are more distant.)

 On-Site Packaging Team: Comes to your site to assemble the packaging materials and complete the packaging process.
 (Some on-site packagers specialize even further and are capable of packaging cleanroom products.)